Freezard/hs-arena-info/README.md

 ## FEATURES
 - Browse the current arena pool and quickly search for specific cards
+- Card win and draft rates shows off which cards are doing well and which ones to play around
 - See helpful transform data (for example when evolving a minion)
   - Average minion attack/health for each mana pool
   - Chances of a minion having taunt, rush etc